 When you solder hooks to stained glass the hooks should always be soldered at a joint for strength.
 Never attach one on a beaded edge, as the weight of the glass will pull the foil off in time.
 Make sure you solder on a heat resistant surface.

 - You need to tin the hooks first to strengthen them and to stop corrosion.

 - Hold the hook with the pliers, and smear solder on the front and back to cover all the copper

 - Now hang your sun catcher over the edge of your work bench

-– Flux the tinned hook and hold it where you want it attached.
-Make sure the open end of the hook is at the join (see photo below).
+- Flux the tinned hook and hold it where you want it attached.
+Make sure the open end of the hook is at the join (see photo, left below).
 The solder will close the ring and make it secure

-– Carefully melt a blob of stained glass solder where the ring meets the sun catcher
+- Solder hooks to stained glass by carefully melting a blob of stained glass solder where the ring meets the sun catcher

 - Hold the soldering iron over the solder to neaten it up

 - Turn the piece over and, if needed, use the iron to melt any solder that may have dripped to the other side